Human papillomavirus | Johns Hopkins Aramco Healthcare

 Who can receive the vaccine?

 The HPV vaccine is safe and can be given to children and adults.
-It is recommended for adolescents 11 - 13 years of age but can also be administered as early as nine years of age.
+It is recommended for females 9-26 years of age.

 How many doses is the vaccine?